Hi-PACE/hipace/docs/source/run/parameters.rst

     Using the default, the beam deposits all currents `Jx`, `Jy`, `Jz`.
 Using `hipace.do_beam_jx_jy_deposition = 0` disables the transverse current deposition of the beams.

+* ``hipace.boxes_in_z`` (`int`) optional (default `1`)
+    Number of boxes along the z-axis.
+In serial runs, the arrays for 3D IO can easily exceed the memory of a GPU.
+Using multiple boxes reduces the memory requirements by the same factor.
+    This option is only available in serial runs, in parallel runs, please use more GPU to achieve the same effect.

 Field solver parameters
 -----------------------